TosbackCgusBridge-Bot/CGUs-versions/Superpages/Privacy Policy.md

 How to Opt-out of Behavioral Tracking Cookies:

 We contract with non-“Dex Media Family” companies, with which we have agreements, which use cookies to collect information when you visit This Website.
 This personally and non-personally identifiable information, collected through cookies, is typically used by third party advertising networks to serve you with advertisements while on third party sites and other forms of media, and those advertisements are tailored to meet your preferences and likely interests.
-If you do not wish to participate in this activity, please click here and follow the simple opt-out process.
+If you do not wish to participate in this activity, please click hereand follow the simple opt-out process.

 Children's Privacy Does Dex Media knowingly collect personal information from children through This Website?